sleepdiary/docs/contribute/minimise-planned-maintenance.md

 Most sites let you push pre-release versions of packages.
 In particular, packages that use [semantic versioning](https://semver.org/) should use pre-release labels like `1.2.3-$COMMIT`, while continuously-deployed packages should use a channel called `pre-release`.

-When you've finished with the pre-release, you might be able to publish simply by relabeling it.
+When you've finished with the pre-release, you might be able to publish simply by relabelling it.
 Otherwise, you'll have to spend a little longer pushing the same binary again.

 ### Use guard lines to avoid merge conflicts